JeremyBena/cv/README.md

 # Articles

-<b>Béna, J.</b>, Mierop, A., Bancu, D., Unkelbach, C., & Corneille, O., (in press).
+<b>Béna, J.</b>, Mierop, A., Bancu, D., Unkelbach, C., & Corneille, O. (in press).
 The role of valence matching in the truth-by-repetition effect. _Accepted at Social Cognition._

 <b>Béna, J.</b>, Mauclet, A., & Corneille, O. (in press) Does mere co-occurrence influence evaluations independently of relational meaning?
 An investigation using subjective and objective ambivalence measures. _Journal of Experimental Psychology: General._ Advance online publication. [https://doi.org/10.1037/xge0001308](https://doi.org/10.1037/xge0001308)